webappsuk/HttpRecorder/README.md

 ## Examples

-# HttpClient instrumentation
+### HttpClient instrumentation

+TODO

+### Adding custom handlers

+TODO

+### Caching responses in middleware

+TODO

 ## And finally...
 ### Credits
 This project was inspired by [Scotch](https://github.com/mleech/scotch) and [VCR-Sharp](https://github.com/shiftkey/vcr-sharp), which in turn were inspired by [VCR](https://github.com/vcr/vcr).
-Whilst this is entirely new work, playing with those libraries inspired me to write this version.
+Whilst this is entirely new work, I first tried Scotch and evaluated other options before trying for a fundamentally different design.

 ### TODOs